junobuild/docs/docs/intro.md

 # Getting started

-Welcome to Juno, an open-source Blockchain-as-a-Service platform that empowers developers to build decentralized apps more efficiently than ever before 🚀🤯.
+Juno is a blockchain-as-a-service (“blockchainless”) platform that empowers developers to build decentralized apps efficiently.
+Similar to Web2 cloud service platforms but with significant improvements, it offers a comprehensive toolkit to scaffold secure and efficient projects running on the blockchain.

-Unlike traditional Web2 platforms like Google Firebase or AWS Amplify, Juno operates entirely on the blockchain.
-This means you can delegate the complexities of web or mobile development on Web3, allowing you to focus solely on the frontend.
+With Juno, developers can integrate features such as authentication, data and file storage, hosting, serverless functions, or on-chain analytics provided by smart contracts.
+This allows them to develop projects using familiar patterns while maintaining complete control over their work.

-Our unique approach ensures that you retain full control over your data and work.
-With Juno, your creations remain truly your own.
+In short, Juno is the Google Firebase alternative for Web3.

 ## Launching with Juno